 - Batteries for aerospace and defence.
 These products consisted of specialized batteries and chargers for NASA, as well as certain defence industries, and include precision machining of metal, plastics and other materials for specific applications.
 These products are typically large format and with significant technological sophistication, with some component of research and development with each application. - Clean transportation.
-Power systems for electric vehicles, including plug-in hybrid electric vehicles, and applications.
+Power systems for electric vehicles and other related applications.